Something for the Birds: Production

 The film was based on an original story by Joseph Petracca and Alvin Josephy about the romance between an environmentalist and a lobbyist.
 It was purchased by 20th Century Fox in October 1950 and assigned to producer Sam Engel.
 Boris Ingster wrote the script.
 The original stars were Anne Baxter (environmentalist), Paul Douglas (lobbyist) and Victor Moore (admiral).
 However, Douglas dropped out when his contract with Fox terminated, and he was replaced by Dana Andrews.

 The film took some months to go into production.
 By April 1952, Baxter had dropped out and Jeanne Crain was to star.
 But Crain had just given birth and could not get medical clearance to make the movie so Patricia Neal was cast instead.
-The male romantic lead was given to Victor Mature, who was meant to be in Farmer Takes a Wife for Fox but was reassigned.
+The male romantic lead was given to Victor Mature, who was meant to be in The Farmer Takes a Wife for Fox but was reassigned.
 At this stage the title had been changed to Old Sailors Never Die.
 The other lead role was given to Edmund Gwenn, who played a counterfeiter for Fox in Mister 880.

 I.A.L.
 Diamond was bought in to rewrite the script.

 Filming started May 1952.
 The cast included Christian Rub, making his first film in five years.

 "It's a nice script", said Neal.
 "I've appeared in comedies before but this is my first real comedy role."